Hanlen520/autotests-android-ui-monkeyrunner/README.md

 Task:
 - Create automated tests based on the requirements:
     - User must be able to add different test cases suite in test framework
-    - Test framework must contain tests of three types:
-     - checking of application using random action generation
-     - checking of application using hardcore action generation
+    - Test framework must contain tests of three types: checking of application using random action generation, checking of application using hardcore action generation and screenshots comparing
-     - screenshots comparing

 General stack of technologies:
-- Java + WebDriver + JUnit + mvn
+- Python + Monkeyrunner + Android

 Preconditions:
 - Installed PyCharm IDE